Firearms and Other Weapons

 In 2005, the Board of Regents, State of Iowa, adopted changes to the uniform rules of personal conduct that broadened the coverage.
 These rules allow the universities to authorize the use of firearms and weapons.
 This policy clarifies when the use of firearms and other weapons may be authorized on the campus and in the course of university-related activities.

 The policy was created for purposes of safety and members of the university community should expect that the rules will be enforced with this goal in mind.
 Activities involving firearms and weapons that are authorized will not be subject to disciplinary action under the regents' uniform rules of personal conduct as long as the use does not violate other provisions of our policies, such as endangerment or injury.

-Weapons include any pistol, revolver, shotgun, machine gun, rifle or other firearm, BB or pellet gun, Taser or stun gun, bomb, grenade, mine or other explosive or incendiary device, ammunition, archery equipment, dagger, stiletto, switchblade knife, or knife having a blade exceeding five inches in length.
+Weapons include any pistol, revolver, shotgun, machine gun, rifle or other firearm, BB or pellet gun, electrical projectile, bomb, grenade, mine or other explosive or incendiary device, ammunition, archery equipment, dagger, stiletto, switchblade knife, or knife having a blade exceeding five inches in length.
 Residents of university housing may possess knives having a blade exceeding five inches for cooking purposes (681 IAC §13.14(5).

 The possession or use of weapons is prohibited on campus and in the course of university-related activities unless authorized through the firearms and other weapons application process (see Office of Risk Management in Resources section below).
 However, there may be appropriate uses of firearms and weapons in connection with university activities both on and off campus.
-The director of ISU police and the senior vice president for university services have final approval concerning any use of firearms or other weapons.
+The director of ISU police and the senior vice president for operations and finance have final approval concerning any use of firearms or other weapons.

 Authorized ISU Departments